Yoga for Mental Health: A Path to Inner Peace

 Benefits of Yoga For Mental Health

-Inflammation is a natural response that the immune system gives when in injury, and infection.
-Studies have showcased that with regular practice of yoga; one can decrease levels of inflammatory markers in the body, which can reduce the risk of developing chronic diseases such as heart disease, diabetes, and also cancer!
+Inflammation is a natural response that the immune system gives when there is an injury or infection.
+Studies have showcased that with regular practice of yoga, one can decrease levels of inflammatory markers in the body, which can reduce the risk of developing chronic diseases such as heart disease, diabetes, and also cancer!

 With yoga, one has been shown to increase the production of BDNF, which supports the growth of new brain cells and enhances brain functioning.
 Improved brain cells can lead to better memory, concentration, and overall cognitive abilities.
 Thus, yoga and mental health go hand in hand!